pytgcalls/pytgcalls/README.md

 ffmpeg -y -i {STREAM_LINK} -f s16le -ac 1 -ar {BITRATE} {OUTPUT_FILE}
 ```

-From youtube video/live-stream to raw format
+From YouTube video/live-stream to raw format
 ``` bash
 ffmpeg -i "$(youtube-dl -x -g "{YOUTUBE_LINK}")" -f s16le -ac 1 -ar {BITRATE} {OUTPUT_FILE}
 ```

 ## Credits

-Big thanks to [@evgeny-nadymov] for allowing us to use their code from [telegram-react] and thanks
+Big thanks to [@evgeny-nadymov] for allowing us to use their code from [telegram-react], and thanks
 to [alemidev] for helping to rebuild this library

 This library is based on [tgcallsjs] developed [@AndrewLaneX] and pyservercall by [@Laky-64]